dmbarbour/awelon/README.md

 Libraries and highly performant implementations are still lacking.
 ABC potentially permits many optimizations, but I've been aiming to delay work on those until I can implement them from within AO.

-For now, we do have a naive interpreter `aoi` and a simple translate-to-Haskell form `aoExec`.
-The latter seems to run between 6x to 120x faster for tested programs, but remains painful and impractical to use... and doesn't seem like a good basis for a development environment.
-My current goal is to compromise between the interactivity of `aoi` with the performance of `aoExec` by leveraging Haskell's System.Plugins to just-in-time compile code for execution.
-This will involve a major rewrite on a separate branch.
+For now, we do have a REPL interpreter `aoi` and a command line multi-utility `ao`.
+Performance is mediocre, suitable for small toy programs but not for full services and applications.
+Current efforts are on improving dynamic compilation (via Haskell's System.Plugins) such that we can achieve excellent performance in real service/application scenarios.

 ### Getting Started